JetBrains/amper/docs/Documentation.md

   compose:
     enabled: true
 ```

-_NOTE: Explicit dependency specification will be replaced with version catalog in future design.
-Also, certain dependencies might be added automatically when Compose is enabled._

 _NOTE: For Compose Android and iOS you also need to set a couple if flags in `gradle.properties`:_
 ```properties